DeriDevil/go/README.md

 ### The Internet is Your Oyster

-With Coursera, ebooks, Stack Overflow, and GitHub -- all free and open -- how can you afford not to take advantage of an open source education?
+With Coursera, ebooks, audiobooks, Stack Overflow, and GitHub -- all free and open -- how can you afford not to take advantage of an open source education?

 ### The Motivation